Help & Advice Articles, Videos and How-to-Guides

 The overall green roof cost depends on so many factors.
 We will outline some of the rough costs of the material including some exact costs in relation to our green roof range.

-For a flat roof on a shed or log cabin without suitable existing primary waterproofing and a roof area of 19m2, the following costs (used as a guide only) apply:
+For a flat roof on a shed or log cabin with a suitable existing primary waterproofing and a roof area of 19m2, the following costs (used as a guide only) apply:

 You also need to factor in various accessories depending on your design including aluminium edge trim and perimeter edging pebbles.